A Story on how NOT to do business.

 In this section, I’ll share a couple of stories from my business ventures that taught me valuable lessons.
 I’ll use these lines to reaffirm the importance of nurturing ideas through imagination, emphasizing even more by inviting readers to take this practice to the point of obsession to generate business opportunities.

-The first is recent, from a few months ago in 2025, though it began a year earlier, in April 2024, when I acquired the usage rights to a registered brand with some history in Mexico.
+The first is very recent, from a few months ago in 2025, though it began a year earlier, in April 2024, when I acquired the usage rights to a registered brand with some interesting history in Mexico.

 It’s a brand once used in Mexico by an iconic global hospitality company that, for some reason, became available for purchase.
 I was the one who had the chance to acquire it, knowing that not only the company I mentioned but at least two other individuals in Mexico were (and are) trying to reclaim it and I bought it intending to negotiate with interested parties or develop it myself if the conditions weren’t right.